seeflood/visual-chatgpt/README.md

 See our paper: [<font size=5>Visual ChatGPT: Talking, Drawing and Editing with Visual Foundation Models</font>](https://arxiv.org/abs/2303.04671)

 # Visual ChatGPT Colab Support
-You can run the colab notebook with following models  t2i,caption,BLIPVQA,imagetocanny,canny to image
+You can run the colab notebook with following models  text to image,caption,BLIPVQA,image to canny

 ## Demo
 <img src="./assets/demo_short.gif" width="750">